kroemerlab/ColocalizR/README.md

 # ColocalizR
-Shiny app for quantifying colocalization of fluorescent signals in cellular compartments on a cell by cell basis
+ColocalizR is an R-based image-analysis application developed for the quantification of co-localization in high-throughput, on a cell-by-cell basis.